How To Decrease In Crochet

 4. Result

 Now!
 Once you make two stitches into one single crochet stitch you’ve done it successfully.
-Repeat these steps as needed to continue decreasing in your pattern.
+Repeat these steps as needed to continue decreasing your pattern.

 Tips for Perfecting the Single Crochet Decrease